- As low as $356/Night

 The resort is conveniently located near everything great in Myrtle Beach.
 While many of our guests don't leave the property at all during their stays, those who want to discover all of the attractions that Myrtle Beach offers will find that we're not far from Barefoot Landing or Broadway at the Beach.

-At the resort, you'll find and indoor pool, an outdoor pool, 2 huge community hot tubs, a lazy river, an indoor lounge, 2 eateries, a Spa, a convenience store, and a gift shop.
+At the resort, you'll find and indoor pool, an outdoor pool, 2 enormous community hot tubs, a lazy river, an indoor lounge, 2 eateries, a Spa, a convenience store, and a gift shop.
 Across the street you'll also find an other modest stores including an ice cream stand and beach bicycle rental.
 Further up the street (Less than a mile) you'll find additional eateries stores, and a grocery store.

 On the beach, you'll have a short walk to the Apache Pier, said to be the longest pier on the East coast.
 The Pier is home to its own seafood restaurant, an arcade, gift shop, ice cream, and magnificant fishing opportunities.